fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ### Real-World Examples

-A startup training a 7B model: model size is 14GB in FP16, they have one A100 with 80GB.
+A startup training a 7B model: model size is 14GB in BF16, they have one A100 with 80GB.
 The model fits with room for training overhead, so a single GPU is sufficient.
-They use mixed precision and gradient checkpointing if needed.
+They use mixed precision (BF16) and gradient checkpointing if needed.

-An enterprise fine-tuning a 70B model: model size is 140GB in FP16, exceeding a single GPU's capacity.
+An enterprise fine-tuning a 70B model: model size is 140GB in BF16, exceeding a single GPU's capacity.
 With 4 A100 GPUs available, they need distributed fine-tuning.
 They use FSDP or model parallelism, and might consider QLoRA to reduce memory requirements.

 Production inference with a 13B model: requirements are 1000 requests per second with less than 500ms latency.
-Model size is 26GB in FP16.
+Model size is 26GB in BF16.
 With 2 A100 GPUs, distributed inference is needed to meet the throughput requirement.
 They use vLLM with tensor parallelism or multiple instances.

-A research lab training a 1B model: model is only 2GB in FP16, dataset is 100GB, they have one RTX 4090 with 24GB.
+A research lab training a 1B model: model is only 2GB in BF16, dataset is 100GB, they have one RTX 4090 with 24GB.
 The model and data fit comfortably, so a single GPU is sufficient.
-They use a standard training pipeline.
+They use a standard training pipeline with BF16.

 ---